Breed Tips

 1. Tibetan Mastiff

-The costliest dog ever sold on this planet was worth a whopping $1.5 million.
-And this was a 11-month-old, 180-pound Red Tibetan Mastiff named Big Splash.
-This in itself shows the value of these dogs that someone was willing to pay that much.
-But you won’t be much surprised when you look at the dog and fall in love with the beauty.
-Affection, love, care and protective are add-ons to the beauty.
+The costliest dog ever sold on this planet fetched a whopping $1.5 million.
+This was an 11-month-old, 180-pound Red Tibetan Mastiff named Big Splash.
+This sale in itself highlights the immense value some place on these dogs.
+You might not be surprised once you see one and instantly fall in love with its majestic beauty.
+Affection, love, care, and a protective nature are simply bonuses to their stunning appearance.

 As Spot’s resident cat enthusiast, I am dedicated to researching and sharing information that helps pet owners take the best care of their pets.
 Pet ownership comes with it’s share of challenges, but my goal is to help make this journey easier.